Close Menu

 Courtesy of Factory 25

 Most surprising about Morgan Evans’s inaugural effort is the humble revolving door of comedic legends.
 Maria Bamford, Chris Parnell, Hal Linden, Neil Casey, and Kate Flannery (closing the circle on The Office) all appear in various capacities.
 Micro Budget creates its own satisfactory momentum that when the cameos start, it’s jarring, in the sense that an already delectable and rich comedy introduces a complex icing on the proverbial cake.
-The two combine, expanding on its inherent torturous flavor as the comedy beats already begin to pay off in deeper senses of dark humor before more ingredients are added.
+The two combine, expanding on its inherent tortuous flavor as the comedy beats already begin to pay off in deeper senses of dark humor before more ingredients are added.

 The fact that Micro Budget is in itself a micro-budget movie, made in the neighborhood of $235,000, verifies the authority that Evans and Noth utilize in their satire of an industry modeled after larger industries.
 It’s a detail that never becomes a focus in something that would be milked as metacommentary elsewhere, instead focusing on showing us what goes on during the arguably creative process of struggling through filmmaking.
 At a certain point, the film’s formula wraps around itself, returning to its simplistic beginnings, but with everything behind its humor, it feels richer than how it started out (in some cases literally).